University of Maryland Dean of the College of Education Kimberly Griffin visits Blair

 Last updated: Feb.
 24, 2024, 12:39 p.m.

 Giorgia Toti.
 Hello!
-I am Giorgia Toti, a junior at MBHS, and this is my first year as a writer on Silver Chips Online.
-Along with a love of writing I am a part of Girl Scouts and am finishing my final Gold Award project, a coxswain … More »
+I am Giorgia Toti, a senior at MBHS, and Editor in Chief of Silver Chips Online.
+Along with a love of writing I am a part of Girl Scouts and am finishing my final Gold Award project, a coxswain for Blair Crew, and enjoy … More »

 Tejusvi Vijay.
 Hello!
-My name is Teju (she/her) and I'm a staff writer.
+My name is Teju (she/her) and I'm Editor-in-Chief.
 Outside of SCO, I enjoy playing board games, watching Disney movies, and telling puns.
 More »

 Show comments